cosmos/cosmos-sdk/x/distribution/spec/04_messages.md

 }
 ```

-## Common operations
+## Common distribution operations

 ### Initialize delegation

-Every time a delegation is changed, the rewards are withdrawn, and the delegation is reinitialized.
+Each time a delegation is changed, the rewards are withdrawn and the delegation is reinitialized.
-Initializing a delegation means incrementing the validator period and keeping track of the starting period of the delegation.
+Initializing a delegation increments the validator period and keeps track of the starting period of the delegation.

 ```go
 // initialize starting info for a new delegation